 The Harmonic Brace in the middle of the bell section is patented and is worthy of your attention.
 With an included selection of small threaded pillars in zinc and copper, you can tune this trombone's response to be exactly what you want.
 This is a more nuanced tuning of the response than even a leadpipe change will do.
 This is the same mechanism used on the Alessi models, the T-396AR and the Getzen 4147IB.

 The Getzen bells are all hand-spun and use a traditional style bell rim that's unsoldered at the edge.
 Other notable trombones made in this style were Holton, Martin, '60's Conn, and to this day Kuhnl & Hoyer.
 A bell like this lets you color the tone to your desires and it feels lighter, more malleable.
-There may be more noise in the sound, not as easily made "clean" as a Yamaha tone.
+There may be more noise and color in the sound, not as easily made "clean" as a Yamaha or Bach tone.
 But it's a whole lot more interesting sound to listen to.
 If a trombone that responds this nicely will inspire you to pick it up from the stand more often, it's worth it.